scateu/textplan.vim/README.md

 What this plugin do?
 ====================

+Your todo list bankrupts every 3 months.
 You are tired of online calendar.
 Get a plain calendar file with [wcal](https://github.com/leahneukirchen/wcal).
 Or copy one from [`calendar/`](https://github.com/scateu/textplan.vim/tree/main/calendar)

 1. Highlight date lines; Highlight bullet-journal-style symbol lines